 Autumn friends - - Peter Burnett and Lesley Storm.

-I don't think that either of us especially like having our photographs taken - - so this was a rare and special moment.
+I don't think that either of us especially like having our photograph taken - - so this was a rare and special moment.

 The photograph was taken by Jane Goldman, on a pleasant literary outing, one autumn afternoon, here on our beautiful home planet.

-It was surely a literary walk.
-It is nice to talk books and book-folk, it's almost as if that conversation is separate from our day jobs - - Lesley a poet, myself a publisher, and Jane a reader in Poetics and editor of the Cambridge Virginia Woolf - - as well as a poet in her own right.
+It was indeed a literary walk.
+It is nice to talk books.
+It's almost as if that conversation is separate from our day jobs - - Lesley a poet, myself a publisher, and Jane a reader in Poetics and editor of the Cambridge Virginia Woolf - - as well as a poet in her own right.